vinayhegde1990/devops-notes/docs/source/HAProxy.rst

 HAProxy
 ************

-*Some useful links to cover the basics of HAProxy*
+*Some useful links to explain the concepts of HAProxy*

 ########
 Concepts